SIGFuchsia/doc/docs/Dos_on_Fuchsia.md

 ```

 If you set the 'max_num' value to a small value like 10 in hello_world.cc, the FEMU can still work with the hello_world component.
-It means that it's feasible to  Dos attack the zircon kernel by loading malicious component.
+It means that it's feasible to  Dos attack the zircon kernel by loading malicious components.

 ```
 PID      TID        TIME%  CPU STATE NAME